-Exhibit B: Typical Streetscape and Architectural Specifications
+Exhibit B: Typical Streetscape and Architectural Specifications Exhibit C: Interior features and amenities Sample Wall Pictures for Dunwoody Village Parkway Exhibit D:

-Exhibit C: Interior features and amenities
+Detail cross-section for Dunwoody Village sidewalk Exhibit E:

-- 1. Development shall be in substantial compliance with Exhibit A. If the SLUP is not approved, or is approved requiring more than a six (6) foot wide sidewalk, the site plan shall be adjusted to be in compliance. - 2.
-Development shall be in substantial compliance with Exhibit B, provided specifications are consistent with the Dunwoody Village Overlay standards. - An easement for pedestrian passage through the development from the cul-desac on Vernon North Drive to Dunwoody Village Parkway, shall be provided.
+- 1. Development shall be in substantial compliance with Exhibit A. Modifications to the site plan shall be made as necessary to comply with City Council action on If the SLUP (SLUP #16-021). is not approved, or is approved requiring more than a six (6) foot wide sidewalk, the site plan shall be adjusted to be in compliance. - 2.
+Development shall be in substantial compliance with Exhibit B, provided specifications are consistent with the Dunwoody Village Overlay standards. - 3.
+An easement for pedestrian passage through the development from the cul-desac on Vernon North Drive to Dunwoody Village ParkwayMount Vernon Road, shall be provided.
 If the development is fenced, then access shall be to Mount Vernon Road. - 4.
-Every two (2) units shall have a minimum two (2) foot offset at the front and back of the units, so that not more than two (2) units share the same façade plain. - 5.
+Every two (2) units shall have a minimum two (2) foot offset at the front and back of the units, so that not more than two (2) units share the same facade plain. - 5.
 Identical elevations shall be separated by a minimum of three (3) different elevations. - 6.
-All sidewalks shall be no closer than three (3) feet from any building.
+All sidewalks and internal circulation drives -shall be no closer than three (3) feet from any building. -12-